-Tests were broken into four classes: performance tests, emotional reactivity tests, relationship tests, and physical and physiological observations (Staff, 1950).
+Tests were broken into four classes: (a) performance tests, (b) emotional reactivity tests, (c) relationship tests, and (d) physical and physiological observations (Staff, 1950).
 We will focus on the first three.
 Performance tests were those tests in which the dogs had to complete a relatively simple task, but for which specialized training was often required before the assessment could be made.
-Such tests included: 1) leash control climbing tests, in which the dog's ability to learn to walk on a leash and navigate stairs was measured; ) trailing tests, in which the dogtrained to locate an object; 3) barrier tests, in which the dog was placed in a novel environment and it had to figure out how to navigate to a hidden food bowl, with successive tests being more and more challenging; 4) discrimination tests, in which the dog had to make a correct choice in a T-maze based on a conditional discriminatory stimulus; 5) manipulation tests in which the dog was presented with an inaccessible food bowl (the level of inaccessibility increased over trials) and had to learn to eventually manipulate a rope to access the food bowl; and 6) maze tests, in which a dog had to learn to navigate a complicated maze to access a food reward.
-The emotional reactivity tests were those in which the dog was subjected to mild but short-term stressors such as restraint, small cages, startling stimuli, pain, such as shock, threatening displays by the experimenter, or loud noises.
-Relationship tests investigated patterns of social behavior in the presence of conspecifics humans.
-The tests with conspecifics included dominance tests, which involved presenting two dogs with a bone and measuring which dog had possession of the bone and for how long, and observations of social behavior including maternal and sexual.
-Tests involving humans included handling tests, in which the dogs' response to human approach and petting were recorded, and motivation tests, in which dogs were trained to follow the experimenter into the laboratory the amount of time the dog s close to the experimenter during following.
+Such tests included: (a) leash control climbing tests, in which the dog's ability to learn to walk on a leash and navigate stairs was measured; (b) trailing tests, in which the dog was trained to locate an object; (c) barrier tests, in which the dog was placed in a novel environment and it had to figure out how to navigate to a hidden food bowl, with successive tests being more and more challenging; (d) discrimination tests, in which the dog had to make a correct choice in a T-maze based on a conditional discriminatory stimulus; (e) manipulation tests, in which the dog was presented with an inaccessible food bowl (the level of inaccessibility increased over trials) and had to learn to eventually manipulate a rope to access the food bowl; and (f) maze tests, in which the dog had to learn to navigate a complicated maze to access a food reward.
+The emotional reactivity tests were those in which the dog was subjected to mild but short-term stressors such as restraint, small cages, startling stimuli, pain (e.g., shock), threatening displays by the experimenter, or loud noises.
+Relationship tests investigated patterns of social behavior in the presence of conspecifics or humans.
+The tests with conspecifics included dominance tests, which involved presenting two dogs with a bone and measuring which dog had possession of the bone and for how long, as well as observations of social behavior including maternal and sexual behavior.
+Tests involving humans included handling tests, in which the dog’s response to human approach and petting were recorded, and motivation tests, in which dogs were trained to follow the experimenter into the laboratory and the amount of time the dog was close to the experimenter during following was measured.

-These tests did not seem to trace their origins to any specific research tradition, but the program at Jackson Laboratory (Fuller, 1948).
-Scott and Fuller (1965) also cited Köhler as the source of their "umweg" barrier.
-Köhler, in his book The Mentality of Apes, described the behavior of a single dog in a similar barrier test: the food s visually accessible, but the only way to physically access it s a circuitous route around the chain link fence separating dog and food.
+These tests did not seem to trace their origins to any specific research tradition, but Pavlov, Gantt and W. T. James, among others, influenced the program at Jackson Laboratory (Fuller, 1948).
+Scott and Fuller (1965) also cited Köhler as the source of their "umweg" barrier test.
+Köhler, in his book The Mentality of Apes (1925/1999), described the behavior of a single dog in a similar barrier test: the food was visually accessible, but the only way to physically access it was a circuitous route around the chain link fence separating dog and food.
 Finally, Scott and Fuller referenced Robert Tryon’s work using mazes to identify individual differences in rats (Tryon, 1940).